ribbon background

 Introduction

 Obsessive-compulsive disorder (OCD) affects a significant part of the U.S. population.
 Those with loved ones who have OCD may wonder, “can obsessive-compulsive disorder be cured?”
 Unfortunately, despite OCD touching the lives of so many, accurate and up-to-date statistics can be challenging to find.
-Recent statistics suggest up to 2.3% of Americans live with OCD.1
+Recent statistics suggest up to 2.3% of Americans live with OCD.

 Data on OCD indicates that approximately 1 in 40 adults have OCD.
 Similar data indicates that 1 in 100 youth meet the diagnostic criteria for OCD.
 As noted above, many studies have outdated information.
 Therefore, the number of individuals with OCD is likely higher.
 Can obsessive-compulsive disorder be cured is a common question.
 This article aims to answer that question.

-What is OCD?
+What Is OCD?

 OCD is characterized by two sets of symptoms; obsessions and compulsions.
 Obsessions are unwanted thoughts, urges, or images that cause overwhelming, distressing emotions.
 Compulsions are behaviors or actions that someone with OCD uses to eliminate obsessions or decrease the impact of uncomfortable feelings these obsessions cause.